MicrosoftDocs/VBA-Docs/api/Publisher.Application.HideCatalogUI.md

 ## Remarks

-For more information about using events with the  **Application** object, see [Using Events with the Application Object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).
+For more information about using events with the  **Application** object, see [Using events with the Application object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ## Example